eduvpn/python-eduvpn-client/README.md

 Linux eduVPN client and Python API
 ==================================

-This is the GNU/Linux desktop client and Python API for eduVPN.
+This is the GNU/Linux desktop client for eduVPN.
+It also is a Python client API.

-Current status is BETA.
-There are various known and unknown bugs.
-Feel free to try the code out, but there could be some problems.

 Read more about eduVPN on the eduVPN website http://eduvpn.org/.